 SAP Status Notifications

-Financial Aid SAP Warning: The student remains eligible to receive federal aid for one more semester.
-Failure to meet cumulative SAP requirements by the end of the next attended semester will result in financial aid SAP Suspension.
+Financial Aid SAP Warning: The student remains eligible to receive federal aid.
+Failure to meet cumulative SAP requirements by the end of their Warning semester semester will result in financial aid SAP Suspension.

 Financial Aid SAP Suspended: The student is not eligible to receive federal aid but may choose to appeal their status (see SAP Appeal Process).

 SAP Appeal Process

 Students who are currently enrolled and failing to meet the financial aid SAP requirements are suspended from receiving federal aid.
 If all requests/required SAP documents are not submitted by the appeal deadlines, federal aid for the semester will be permanently

 Students who experienced an unforeseen circumstance after the start of their unsatisfactory semester(s) may consider appealing their Suspended financial aid SAP status: